 - Users can also use Bauh from the NX Software Center as an AppImage to manage Flatpaks.

 Disclaimer: We do not develop Bauh or Flatpak.
-To report bugs about Bauh, create an issue at their bug tracker.
+To report bugs about Flatpak, create an issue at their bug tracker, and to report bugs about Bauh, create an issue at their bug tracker.

 Distrobox

-- If the user requires to use APT (or any package manager), we strongly recommend users use Distrobox; check our tutorial.
+- 🔰 Information: If the user needs to use dpkg/APT (or any package manager), we strongly recommend using Distrobox; check our tutorial.

 Compiling Software in Nitrux